 - External.
 Kion also supports ingesting data from external tools.
 Compliance checks serve as metadata for those external checks as well.

 To get you started, there are 75 Cloud Custodian compliance checks available in your environment.
 We also provide easy-to-import, pre-made collections of compliance checks for many compliance frameworks.
 For more information, see Managed Resources & Compliance Jumpstarts.

-Compliance in Kion is made up of three pieces: compliance findings, compliance checks, and compliance standards.
+Compliance in Kion is made up of three pieces: compliance standards, compliance checks, and compliance findings.

 - Findings identify specific resources that are not compliant.
 Findings cannot exist without checks, because checks define what is and isn't compliant.
 A check questions if a resource is compliant, and a finding is the answer to that question.

 A check is considered compliant if it has been scanned recently, has no active findings, and is not suspended anywhere.